Welcome to today's edition of the Rush 24-7 podcast.

 Bunch of stories about this.

-But the bottom line is oil is not the energy source of the past.
+But the bottom line is: oil is not the energy source of the past.

 It is the energy source of the present.

-It is the energy source of the future, and there's nothing that Obama can do to change that.
+And there's nothing that Obama can do to change that.

 He may talk a big game about it.